dap-biospec/G3F/Demo/readme.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_12_Demo.PNG)

 Click **No**.
 This will adjust the number of fitted global variables without requiring the user to input guesses.
+Type in global variable names as shown in earlier examples for species **D**.

 Go to the **Local Variables** tab.
 Go to the **Col(Z) Locals** field.
 Change the number on the dropdown menu to **6**.
 This is a necessary adjustment which will allow for the calculation of the population of myoglobin using local variables.